File 2023 taxes and minimize IRS late fees now!

 Key takeaways:

-If your 2022 income falls below the general gross income requirement threshold, you don’t need to file taxes in 2023.
+If your income falls below the general gross income requirement threshold, you don’t need to file taxes.
 General gross income is your income before taxes and deductions.
-The minimum income requirement for single filers below 65 years of age is $12,950 and $14,700 for single filers older than 65.
-For married couples (filing jointly), the minimum is $25,900, if both spouses are below 65, and $27,300 if one spouse is over 65.
-The minimum requirement for couples older than 65 is $28,700.
-If you are married and decide to file separately to take advantage of itemized deductions or tax credits, for example, the minimum income requirement is just $5.
+The minimum income to report taxes for single filers below 65 years of age is $13,850 and $15,700 for single filers older than 65.
+For married couples (filing jointly), the minimum earnings to file taxes is, if both spouses are below 65, $27,700 and $29,200 if one spouse is over 65.
+The minimum amount to file taxes for couples older than 65 is $30,700.
+If you are married and decide you are both e-filing income tax separately to take advantage of itemized deductions or tax credits, for example, the minimum income requirement is just $5.
 In rare cases, filing jointly might only lower your income to a certain level, which can be a smaller amount than if you file separately.
-For the head of household – a person with one or more dependents – it’s $19,400 if you are below 65 years and $21,150 if you are older than 65.
-For a qualifying widow or widower, it’s slightly more relaxed at $25,900 (<65) and $27,300 (>65).
-It’s important to note that these are just requirements to file an income tax return, declaring your income.
+For the head of household— a person with one or more dependents, the income required to file taxes is $19,400 if you are below 65 years and $21,150 if you are older than 65.
+For a qualifying widow or widower, it’s slightly more relaxed with the income limit to file taxes being $25,900 (<65) and $27,300 (>65).
+It’s important to note that these are just the income limits to file taxes, declaring your income.
 It doesn’t mean you’ll end up paying taxes.
+Make sure you have all your forms for tax filing ready by the deadline.

 Image explaining the differences between filing and paying taxes.
 Filing means submitting tax information once a year, while paying means paying taxes owed four times a year for freelancers, self-employed individuals, companies, and corporations.